passwordcockpit/passwordcockpit/README.md

 # password-cockpit

+## Docker
+### Volumes
+- /var/www/html/data: contain attached files to passwords, important to map to make data persistent
+- /etc/ssl/certs/passwordcockpit.crt: SSL certificate file for HTTPS, used to overwrite the self-signed auto generated file, e.g. `./volumes/ssl_certificate/passwordcockpit.crt:/etc/ssl/certs/passwordcockpit.crt:ro`. **IMPORTANT: specify read-only to avoid the overwrite of your certificate by the container certificate**
+- /etc/ssl/private/passwordcockpit.key: SSL certificate key file for HTTPS, used to overwrite the self-signed auto generated file, e.g. `./volumes/ssl_certificate/passwordcockpit.key:/etc/ssl/private/passwordcockpit.key:ro`. **IMPORTANT: specify read-only to avoid the overwrite of your certificate by the container certificate**

-## Environment variables for configuring your passwordcockpit instance
+### Environment variables for configuring your passwordcockpit instance
 - PASSWORDCOCKPIT_DATABASE_USERNAME: Username for the database
 - PASSWORDCOCKPIT_DATABASE_PASSWORD: Password for the database
 - PASSWORDCOCKPIT_DATABASE_HOSTNAME: Hostname of the database server